 An optimized exercise program must use cycle training.
 It should cycle between high-volume/low-intensity training and low- volume/high-intensity training.
-These training cycles are called Micro Cycles.
-The two micro cycles when done one after the other become a Macro Cycle.
+These training cycles are called Meso Cycles.
+Four 7 day Micro cycles become a Meso Cycle.

-Periodization refers to the organizing of the Micro Cycles into a long term plan for competition which peaks on a specific date.
+Periodization refers to the organizing of the Micro and Meso Cycles into a long term Macro Cycle plan for competition which peaks on a specific date.
 For example a Body Builder will always peak at the end of a high volume-low intensity cycle when muscle size is maximized.
 The Weightlifter and Powerlifter will always peak at the end of a low volume-high intensity training cycle when power-strength is greatest.
-To periodize an exercise program you take the date of your competition and count your Micro Cycles backward to your starting date.
+To periodize an exercise program you take the date of your competition and count your Meso Cycles backward to your starting date.

 The BioFitness Institute automatically formulates both high and

-low intensity Micro Cycles for you.
+low intensity Micro Cycles and Meso Cycles for you.
 It correctly adjusts and maintains your

 total workload and progressive increases while doing it.